djulich/aap-rpm-installation/README.md

 ```
 You can only exit from this console with the escape character which is printed after the console has been created.
 Usually it is `^]` (`<ctrl>` + `]`).

-This is typically only needed if you don't have ssh setup for this VM already, otherwise just ssh into the VM.
+This is typically only needed if you don't have ssh setup for this VM already, or to retrieve the VMs IP address with `ip a` (if the network in the VM is configured to DHCP and a `sudo virsh domifaddr <VM>` from the host doesn't return the VMs IP address, which sometimes happens).
+Otherwise just ssh into the VM.

 #### VM Snapshots